yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnumerics.md

 Solvers work in finite precision in floating-point numerics, and this means most computations all the way down to addition and substraction, only are approximations.
 As the solver works, these small errors add up, and in some models with bad data this can lead to failure.

 So what is bad data?
 As the saying goes you know it when you see it.
 There is no distinct definition of bad data in a model.
 Large numbers and very small numbers are typically the root cause, in particular when the model contains both, as a scaling strategy then can be hard to apply for the solver.
 This leads to the question what are small and large numbers?
-One again, there is no strict definition.
+Once again, there is no strict definition.
 Roughly speaking, the larger spread in the order of magnitudes among coefficients the worse.
 In other words, for non-zero numbers, the further away from 0, in an absolute logarithmic measure, the worse.
 You can typically start to expect issues when you go below \\(10^{-6}\\) or above \\(10^6\\) or so.
 Once again though, this is not a certain fact.
-In a lucky situation your solver might work very well with data in the order of \\(10^12\\) but then another day it fails on data with seemingly better coefficients.
+In a lucky situation your solver might work very well with data in the order of \\(10^{12}\\) but then another day it fails on data with seemingly better coefficients.
 It is an intricate interplay between the solver algorithms, the data, the numerical libraries, floating-point magic, and finally properties of the feasible set and optimal solutions.

 ### Debugging and remedy